rory911/misc/README.md

 ### Miscellaneous Algorithms

 ```
 Coding examples in various languages.
-Each is a simple, stand-alone file to be compiled and executed.
+Each is a simple, stand-alone file
+to be compiled and executed.
 ```

 ### System Sort

 ```
-Timing analyses of system sort routines in C++, Java, and Golang (see sortIntArray.cpp, sortIntArray.java, sortIntSlice.go).
-The first diagram primarily shows timing date for the system sort routines in Java and Golang.
-Time of execution in C++ is better illustrated with the second diagram.
+Timing analyses of system sort routines in C++, Java, and Golang (see sortIntArray.cpp,
+sortIntArray.java, sortIntSlice.go).
+The first diagram primarily shows timing date for
+the system sort routines in Java and Golang.
+Time of execution in C++ is more easily
+illustrated with the second diagram.

 ```